AJWest22/weather-app/weather-app/README.md

 ### Images

-The images on this site are actually icons downloaded from the file sent across with the technical.
-I implemented them where appropriate, and also in the header as a way of giving off a relaxed feel while creating a decent aesthetic.
+The images on this site are actually icons downloaded.
+I implemented them where appropriate, and also in the header as a way of giving off a relaxed feel while creating a somewhat decent aesthetic.

 ## **JSON Files**

-The data presented in this app comes from the JSON file sent with the technical challenge.
-The file contained an array of 16 objects, each one representive of 1 day, with various keys.
+The data presented in this app comes from the JSON file.
+The file containes an array of 16 objects, each one representive of 1 day, with various keys.
 To present the data on the site, paragraph tags and header tags are used to ranslate across.
 The data contains weather related objects with various keys.
 The objects and their keys are all presented in the in-depth view of that partcular day, whie a brief overview of the more important ones are displayed in the overview of that partcular day.

 ## **Bugs**